 Traps are Meant to be Inescapable

-I’ve felt trapped before.
-I know what it’s like, how hard it is to believe that there is a way out.
+I’ve felt trapped before, and I know what it’s like, how hard it is to believe that there is a way out.
 You’ve got to get control back.

 A few minutes per day is all it takes to start seeing the light at the end of the tunnel again.